Fuseteam/docs.ubports.com/porting/introduction/Intro.rst

     * `Halium <https://halium.org/>`_ (contained in the boot and system images)
     * The vendor blobs

-You, the porter, need to build Halium (in part or in whole, depending on :ref:`porting method <Porting-methods>`) and install this together with the Ubuntu Touch rootfs in order to create a functioning Ubuntu Touch port.
+You, the porter, need to build a Halium kernel, which is installed together with the Ubuntu Touch rootfs and the Halium GSI, to create a functioning Ubuntu Touch port.

 .. _Android-and-Halium-versions: